 Kimberly R. McGhee - Attorney At Law:

 Ms. McGhee is an elder law attorney with Black & McGhee, A Professional Law Corporation, who focuses her practice on advocating and protecting her clients' best interests.
-She has a strong background in commercial litigation which gives our clients an advantage when she assists them plan for and protect their future.
+She has a strong background in commercial litigation which gives her clients an advantage when she assists them plan for and protect their future.
 She possesses a broad range of experience in the areas of estate planning, elder law, long-term care planning, asset protection, retirement planning, banking, real estate and legal ethics.
 She uses her knowledge and passion to provide her clients with a complete plan for caring for themselves or their loved ones, asset preservation and to ensure that her clients' wishes are respected.

 LANGUAGES: English Email: Kim McGhee